dnkasen/pubsed/doc/sphinx_doc/opacity.rst

           - value of grey opacity to use (in cm^2/g).
 Will override all other opacity settings
         * - opacity_zone_dependent_grey_opacity
           - 0 = no | 1 = yes
-          - Use a zone dependent grey opacity dataset set in an hdf5 input model file
+          - Use a zone-dependent grey opacity dataset that is set in an hdf5 input model file and named grey_opacity
         * - opacity_user_defined
           - 0 = no | 1 = yes
           - Calculate opacities by calling the function